Campsie

 Campsie performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

 University qualification levels in Campsie stand at 33.2%, slightly below Greater Sydney's average of 38.0%.
 Bachelor degrees are the most common (22.4%), followed by postgraduate qualifications (9.1%) and graduate diplomas (1.7%).
-Vocational pathways account for 23.9% of qualifications among those aged 15+, with advanced diplomas at 12.5% and certificates at 11.4%.
+Vocational pathways make up 23.9% of qualifications among those aged 15 and above, with advanced diplomas at 12.5% and certificates at 11.4%.

 Educational participation is high, with 31.5% of residents currently enrolled in formal education.
 This includes 8.6% in tertiary education, 6.8% in primary education, and 5.8% pursuing secondary education.